zenml-io/zenml/docs/book/user-guide/production-guide/remote-storage.md

 Having trouble with setting up infrastructure?
 Join the [ZenML community](https://zenml.io/slack) and ask for help!
 {% endhint %}

-Please notice that we are also creating [service connectors](../../stacks-and-components/auth-management/auth-management.md) and associating them with the stack components with the above command.
-While service connectors are advanced concepts, for now it is sufficient to understand that these connectors give the deployed ZenML server the same credentials as your local ones.

-If you would like to not give any credentials to the ZenML server for your cloud provider, you can simply ignore service connector specific commands above.
+Please note that for now your local client needs have the

 ## Running a pipeline on a cloud stack